TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PageTypes/Index.rst

  - :Key:
-         icon
-   :Description:
-         Alternative icon.

-         The file reference is in the same format as "iconfile" in the :ref:`[ctrl] section <t3tca:ctrl>` of the TCA.

- - :Key:
          allowedTables
    :Description:
          The tables that may reside on pages with that "doktype".
          Comma-separated list of tables allowed on this page doktype. "\*" = all.